 The Onion Family

-Bulbous plants are characterized by long tube-shaped leaves that grow upward and a bulb shaped growth at the bottom which serves as the base of the plant.
-The bulb is the most commonly eaten part of the plant.
+Bulbous plants are characterized by a bulbous base and long, tube-shaped leaves that grow upward.
+Many are edible, but some are poisonous.
+For the edible varieties, the bulb is the most commonly eaten part of the plant.
 When eating garlic, onions, or shallots, you are eating the bulb of the plant.

-You can eat the leaves of bulbous plants.
+Can you eat the leaves of bulbous plants?

-The bulbs of some bulbous plants are very small and not typically eaten.
-Chives, for instance, comes from the leafy part of the chive plant and are a great culinary herb.
-Wild onion grass is very similar but less well known The long tubular leaves of the plant have a distinct onion taste that most people will find very appealing.
-However, there is no reason that one couldn't eat the bulbs of onion grass too.
+Many varieties are edible, some are not.
+In the edible varieties, some of the bulbs are very small, so those plants are cultivated more for their leaves.
+Chives, for instance, are the leafy part of a bulbous plant.
+Wild onion grass is similar but less well known.
+Its long tubular leaves have a distinct onion flavor that many find appealing.
+However, there is no reason that one couldn't eat the bulbs of onion grass, too.

-It is commonly classified as an invasive weed, so Gardeners everywhere try to control wild onion grass.
-With weed killer in hand and a distasteful look in their eyes, many people don't realize that it can be a very easy plant to grow in their garden.
-It just needs a little extra care so that it doesn't overtake your garden.
+Onion grass is commonly classified as an invasive weed, so gardeners everywhere try to control wild onion grass.
+Many don't realize that it can be a very easy and useful plant to grow in their garden.
+It just needs a little extra care so that it doesn't take over.

 Onion grass is very similar to food you already eat.
 Its onion flavor will be both familiar and flavorful.
-So Next time you run into some on your property, or an area that you can be sure is safe to eat from, try it!
+So next time you run into some on your property or any place that you can be sure is safe to eat from, try it!
 Humans spent thousands of years living off the wild things around them.
 True, many of them died eating poisonous things, but all those years of naïve choices made it very clear that onion grass was not one of them.
 And the best part about finding wild onion grass is that it's free and easy to grow.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.